 Instead, it’s barely indistinguishable from any of the hundreds of craft shows that dot the landscape of Pennsylvania throughout the holiday season.
 And the mixed reviews on Trip Advisor tell me that I’m not the only one that feels this way.

 It seems to me that one of its biggest competitors, the Pennsylvania Christmas and Gift Show in Harrisburg, is a much better choice for many visitors.
 Costing less and featuring three times as many vendors, the Christmas and Gift show seems like the logical choice for anyone living west of Allentown.
 (The Christmas and Gift Show even has German Christmas goods offered by the Christmas Haus in New Oxford).

 Don’t get me wrong, I enjoyed my time at Bethlehem’s Christkindlmarkt; however, it’s definitely not nearly as amazing as I was expecting it to be.
 So, given the market’s small size and high admission cost, my opinion is that the Christkindlmarkt isn’t really worth visiting.

 Visiting Bethlehem’s Christkindlmarkt

-In 2019, Bethlehem’s Christkindlmarkt is open Fridays to Sundays from November 22 – December 22 and Thursdays starting November 29.
-Thursdays and Sundays, it’s open from 11am until 6pm, and on Fridays it’s open 11am to 8pm and from 10am to 8pm on Saturdays.
+In 2019, Bethlehem’s Christkindlmarkt is open Fridays to Sundays from October 8 – November 29.
+Thursdays and Sundays, it’s open from 10am until 6pm, and on Fridays and Saturdays, it’s open 10am to 8pm.

-Admission is $9 for adults and $5 for children.
+Admission is $9 on Thursdays and $10 Friday – Sunday.
 Advanced tickets can be purchased on their website.